The Good Captain

 - Military Superhero: Captain Nathaniel Adam of the United States Air Force.
 Interestingly, he did not start this way: he was a full-time soldier who received his powers as the result of an experiment, and was ordered by the military into infiltrating the superhero community to spy on them a keep them in check.
 However, as can be expected, Captain Atom eventually did grow to appreciate his role as a superhero, but not without serious conflict between both aspects of him.

-- My Country, Right or Wrong: During the first arc in Superman/Batman, Nathaniel is willing to work for Lex Luthor because Luthor is President of the United States.
-To be fair, he was depressed and lost due to his failed 2nd marriage and mostly went back to work for the government because he was trying to start over.
+- My Country, Right or Wrong: During Public Enemies, Nathaniel is willing to work for Lex Luthor because Luthor is President of the United States.
+This is excused as being because he was depressed and lost due to his failed 2nd marriage and mostly went back to work for the government because he was trying to start over.

-- Nigh-Invulnerability: The metal of his exo-shell is impervious to almost anything.
+- Nigh-Invulnerability: The metal of his exo-shell is impervious to almost anything, except when it isn't.
 On top of that, he can manipulate energy to create forcefields.

 - Only Sane Man: In the Justice League International he filled this role once the League split and he went to Europe.

 - Person of Mass Destruction:

 - When under Mind Control, Nathaniel's able to destroy entire armies singlehandedly.
 He can also destroy whole universes.
 Then there's Kingdom Come, where a breach in his containment suit renders the Midwestern US into a radioactive wasteland which eventually triggers a civil war.

 - In Captain Atom: Armageddon, he's a ticking time bomb set to destroy the entire universe.

 - In DCeased, he's taken over by the Anti-Life equation, which blows him up and destroys half of the seaboard, nearly killing Superman and Wonder Woman in the process.
 Really, it's easier to count how many times he doesn't blow up in modern continuity.